|

 Description

-Sometimes is not possible to directly declaring an external function or sub because there is no way to know in which library it is.
+Sometimes it is not possible to directly declare an external function or sub because there is no way to know in which library it is.

 To solve this problem, thinBasic allows declaration of external functions or sub without having the library name and alias. thinBasic will store all function or sub information for subsequent usage.